1qjc/1qjc/README.md

 - 🌘 I’m currently learning ...**next.js**
 - 🌑 How to reach me ...**no other way**
 - ☄️ I’m looking to collaborate on ...**mars**

+\- 🥷 running out of jail 🥷🏾 -